Best Ping Pong Paddle:

 Ping pong is a great game played in homes, bars, and rec centers around the world.
 For the average player out there, choosing a paddle shouldn’t be a hard decision.
 The Cornilleau Perform 600 Table Tennis Racket is one of the most popular choices for family or recreational play.
 The paddle comes with premium rubbers for great control and spin (7+ rating).
 The average player will enjoy hitting with these paddles and their games will improve with consistency and accuracy.

 As you get better you might hear terms like shakehand or penhandle grips.
 These are just names of the style of paddle grip that advanced players have.
 They hold the handle of the paddle slightly different (much like tennis players) to give them superior control of spins and speed.
 Does the average recreational player need to be concerned with that?
-No. For those of you that excel at the game, consider buying a more expensive set of ping pong paddles as they will help improve your game.
+No. For those of you that excel at the game, consider buying a more expensive set of ping pong paddles as they will help improve your game (like the Cornilleau Excell 2000 Carbon.
 The higher quality paddles typically have smooth rubber surfaces which allow the cushioning of the ball.
 This is important because the ball will stay in contact with the racket longer allowing for more spins when the ball comes off the face of the paddle.
 You will see topspin, slice, and additional speed put on the ping pong ball.